 Peas are usually boiled or sauteed, other methods of processing are very rare.
-But for homemade alcohol connoisseurs, this bean culture is interesting firstly because of its affordability and great fermentation value.
-Here’s a simple pea moonshine which has been used by moonshiners for quite some time.
+But for homemade alcohol, this bean culture is interesting firstly because of its affordability and great fermentation value.
+Here’s a simple pea moonshine recipe which has been used by moonshiners for quite some time.

 This recipe outlines a classic pea wash making technology which preserves the taste and smell of the initial raw material.